This page is for listing the tropes related to party members who first appeared in the original Mass Effect game.

 - Hero-Worshipper: To Shepard.
 This is rarely a good sign for a character's mortality rate this early in the story.

-- Innocently Insensitive: If Shepard has a Survivor or Ruthless background, Jenkins can gush about what he/she's done is worth him being a Spectre candidate, to which Shepard can state that it's a past that brings him/her bad memories.
+- Innocently Insensitive: If Shepard has a Survivor or Ruthless background, Jenkins can gush about what they've done is worth him being a Spectre candidate, to which Shepard can state that it's a past that brings them bad memories.

 - Meaningful Name: Downplayed.
 He's named after Leeroy Jenkins, and while he doesn't take it to the level of insubordination, he is rather reckless and eager.

-- Naïve Newcomer: Definitely had an incredibly idealistic outlook on the Spectres, and the heroism of Shepard him/herself.
+- Naïve Newcomer: Definitely had an incredibly idealistic outlook on the Spectres, and the heroism of Shepard themself.

 - Sacrificial Lamb: He dies just before the player's first battle.

 - We Hardly Knew Ye: He got one conversation and a couple of lines.
 For a BioWare squad member, that's waving hello in passing.